Playhouse Theatre, Glen Eden: History

 In 1967, there was a recommendation from the Glen Eden Borough Council's engineer that $1,400 be spent on repairing the building.
-In light of this and the possibility of a projected loss of income from the Theatre, a motion was put forward from by member of the Glen Eden Borough Council for there to be an appraisal of the costs for maintenance and repairs on the theatre building.
-The Council decided to proceed with the repairs but supported the motion for a full appraisal.
+In light of this, and the possibility of a projected loss of income from the Theatre, a motion was put forward by member of the Glen Eden Borough Council for there to be an appraisal of the costs for maintenance and repairs on the theatre building.
+The Council decided to proceed with the repairs, but supported the motion for a full appraisal.
 It was noted in 1970 that there should be an upgrade, and a motion was passed that Council would approve the proposed upgrades, as long as local ratepayers endorsed them.
 The Council sent out circulars to all ratepayers in the area, calling for a public meeting to discuss this.
 The future of the Theatre continued to be uncertain.
 In February 1971, there was a discussion at the Council that questioned its viability and relevance to the local community, with the Mayor expressing concern at the low level of interest shown by ratepayers in the proposed upgrade.

 At that time, three local theatre groups – St. Thomas's Light Opera Club, Western Players and Auckland Children's Light Opera Society - successfully applied to the Glen Eden Borough Council and obtained the lease of the hall, allowing them to change its name to the Playhouse Theatre and operate independently as Playhouse Productions which became an incorporated society in 1973.
-Ian Wood and Jack Lawrence recalled that after the lease was acquired, there was a lot of work that needed to be done to bring it up to standard and "truckloads of rubbish, junk, general bric-a-brac dating back to the Second World War were carried away and dumped, an enthusiastic game of members scrubbed and cleaned, ironed the new curtains, nailed down carpet and got the building to a basic working state."
-In October 1972, the first public performance, A Night of Variety was staged by the Playhouse Productions.
-It was said "to have included many acts such as: 'Z Cars' by Glen Eden Primary School, Patricia House 'a singer' and Sun and Rain Folk singers.
+Ian Wood and Jack Lawrence recalled that after the lease was acquired, a lot of work needed to be done to bring it up to standard, and "truckloads of rubbish, junk, general bric-a-brac dating back to the Second World War were carried away and dumped, an enthusiastic game of members scrubbed and cleaned, ironed the new curtains, nailed down carpet and got the building to a basic working state".
+In October 1972, the first public performance, A Night of Variety was staged by Playhouse Productions.
+It was said "to have included many acts such as: 'Z Cars' by Glen Eden Primary School, Patricia House 'a singer' and Sun and Rain Folk singers".
 Between 1972 and 1992 Playhouse Productions staged over 87 shows, including musicals, children's shows and plays.